 - It’s fun, an opportunity to challenge yourself and have adventures!

-- It helps you achieve the Fort St exit profile
+- It helps you achieve the Fort Street exit profile

 - It helps you develop and demonstrate the skills sought after by employers, universities and scholarship providers, such as problem solving, teamwork, communication, adaptability, resilience, organisation, creativity and leadership.

 - The Gold Duke of Edinburgh’s Award can be used to get bonus ATAR points at the University of NSW and can be part of a portfolio to gain entrance to the Australian National University, both of which have moved away from only selecting students based on ATARs

 - It improves your academic performance and mental health.